 These two beers differ in flavor, and both share a rich, dark color.
 Stout is going to be your bitter and thick beer.
 While porters are still dark but have a fruity flavor to them.

 Stouts have more alcohol by volume at a whopping five percent to ten percent and Porters only having four to five percent alcohol by volume.

 Types of Wine

 White wines can be made from white or red fermented grapes.
-Unlike its red counterparts, white wine is separated from the skin of grapes leaving you with a clear, white color and a decadent fruity to earthy taste.
-These wines have an alcohol by volume amount stretching from eight to twenty percent.
+Unlike its red counterpart, white wine is separated from the skin of grapes leaving you with a clear, white color and a decadent fruity to earthy taste.
+These wines have an alcohol by volume amount stretching from five to twenty percent.

 The Fermentation Effect

 What part does fermentation play in alcohol by volume?

 To answer this question, let’s start with the formula for fermentation.